The Monthly Efficiency Upgrade: The 60-Minute Ritual That Turns 3% Monthly Gains Into $14K–$21K in Annual Profit

 Revenue per hour (same output, better pricing, or client mix)

-The critical insight most founders miss: your business has 50-100 opportunities for 3% improvement right now.
-You can’t implement all of them (would take years).
-You only need one per month to compound meaningfully.
+The critical insight most founders miss: your business has 50–100 opportunities for 3% improvement right now.
+You can’t implement all of them—it would take years.
+You only need one per month for compounding to matter.

-Run this on the first Friday of every month.
-60 minutes.
-Calendar-blocking mandatory.
+Run it on the first Friday of every month—60 minutes, calendar‑blocking mandatory.

 Part 1: Revenue Efficiency Scan (12 minutes)